Taylor & Francis and Routledge journals

 Taylor & Francis offers a suite of standardized data sharing policies.
 When submitting your article, please check the Instructions for Authors for the journal you are submitting to, to find out what data policy applies.

-You should also check whether your funder has a policy).
-If the data sharing policy for the funder and journal differ, you’ll need to follow the more progressive policy, i.e. the policy that encourages a greater level of data sharing.
+You should also check whether your funder has a data sharing policy.
+If the policy for your funder and the journal differ, you’ll need to follow the more progressive policy, i.e. the policy that encourages a greater level of data sharing.

-Authors must make their data freely available, under a license allowing re-use by any third party for any lawful purpose.
+You must make their data freely available, under a license allowing re-use by any third party for any lawful purpose.
 Additionally, data shall meet with FAIR (findable, accessible, interoperable and reusable) standards as established in the relevant subject area.